arivera12/BlazorDownloadFile/README.md

 This packages was inspired of blazor lacks of built-in binary data downloader.

-This packages makes that posible with a little js interop but without any external JavaScript library or dependency.
+This packages makes that posible with a little js interop but without any external JavaScript Library Reference or Dependency.

 ## Installation